Addiction and trauma go hand in hand. Harbor Village has tools to treat the trauma and PTSD that may be contributing to your addiction.

 Whether the incidents come from childhood or are more recent, unresolved trauma can register both in the body and in behavior.
 Some signs of include:

-We believe that while treatment for trauma and PTSD are vital, it’s necessary to make sure you’re stable first.
+We believe that while treatment for trauma and PTSD are vital, it’s necessary to make sure you’re physically stable first.
 Most of the time, our clients begin with detox, so they can eliminate the substances from their systems.
-Our medical team is there to help you manage withdrawal symptoms safely as comfortably as possible..
+The length of time detox takes will depend on the substances that have been used.

 As part of your individual treatment plan at Harbor Village, you can take advantage of trauma therapy, as well as other therapeutic options like cognitive behavioral therapy, dialectical behavior therapy, and rational emotive behavior therapy.
 Together, these therapies can help you achieve healing and balance — so your trauma no longer controls your emotions and behavior.